Bruce A. Waite Miles for Meso 5K Run/Walk - Sept 17, 2017

 2017 RACE AND REGISTRATION INFORMATION

 This year the Waite Family will celebrate the 6th annivary of hosting the Ohio Miles for Meso race in Bruce's memory.
 Join them for this special day.
-Be among the first 200 registered and get a free race shirt.
+The first 200 registered are guaranteed a race shirt.
 Last year, more than 350 people attended the race and raised $15,000 for the Meso Foundation.
 In the five years, the race has taken place it has raised more than $50,000 for mesothelioma research.

 · Ontario High School